 So - we have covered the basic Selenium interview questions and answers, and I’ve also shown you the more advanced versions of the interview questions on Selenium that a potential employer might ask you during a meeting for the job.
 Now, before I let you go, I’d like to offer some more general advice that you could utilize in a job interview, be it with Selenium or anything else.

-There’s a huge variety of things you could do before the actual interview so as to maximize your chances of performing well.
-Studying hard, getting some sleep, revising the possible questions – every single thing will help you get a better chance at landing the job.
+There’s a huge variety of things you could do before the actual interview to maximize your chances of performing well.
+Studying hard, getting some sleep, revising the possible questions - every single thing will help you get a better chance at landing the job.
 However, you probably know perfectly well what you should do… But do you know what you shouldn’t do?

-You shouldn’t overdo it.
+You shouldn't overdo it.
 And by “it” I mean the preparation process leading up to the interview.
 Sure, you have to prepare so that you could give it your best, but if the interview is today and you haven’t slept in three days, what good will that bring anyone?
-Try to relax and be smart about it – develop a schedule, have some time off and try not to think about the Selenium interview questions and answers through ought that time.
+Try to relax and be smart about it - develop a schedule, have some time off and try not to think about the Selenium interview questions and answers throughout that time.

 During the interview, your main objective should be to show your potential employers what you’ve got and not let stress get in the way of smooth performance.
 Don’t just hand out one-word answers and expect that the interviewers to be satisfied - elaborate when you can, show that you are knowledgeable on the topic, stay humble and just let the time that you studied the Selenium framework interview questions and answers do the rest!

 After the interview is finished, you are most likely to feel a huge relief.
-Most companies get back to people in a couple of days – this time period can be stressful, but it is definitely worth the wait.
+Most companies get back to people in a couple of days - this period can be stressful, but it is definitely worth the wait.
 It is inadvisable (to say the least) to nag the company with messages and phone calls five times per day, asking “did I get the job already?!”.
-Stay patient and calm – they’ll get back to you (a lot of companies nowadays get back to people even if they aren’t planning to hire them, simply to inform and not keep the person waiting).
+Stay patient and calm - they’ll get back to you (a lot of companies nowadays get back to people even if they aren’t planning to hire them, simply to inform and not keep the person waiting).

 At this point, you should not only know what is Selenium used for but also be aware of all of the different Selenium interview questions that you might get during that job meeting.